phsamson/QA_Homework_Automation_Reiz-Tech/README.md

 ### 4. Configure Your Test User
 - Manually register a test user at [https://buggy.justtestit.org/](https://buggy.justtestit.org/) before running the script.
+-- For testing purposes, I've configured a registered account in the test.
+--- Username: wodahs | Password: Android12345!
 - Update the username and password in your test files if needed.

 ### 5. Run All Tests